- 15 Sep 2010

 From Bench to Board: Gender Differences in University Scientists’ Participation in Commercial Science

-Executive Summary — Does gender affect whether a university scientist will be invited to work with for-profit companies?
+Overview — Does gender affect whether a university scientist will be invited to work with for-profit companies?
 Indeed it does.
 A new paper finds that male professors receive more opportunities than their female counterparts to join scientific advisory boards and start new companies.
 Research, focusing on the biotechnology field, was conducted by Haas School of Business professor Waverly W. Ding, MIT Sloan professor Fiona Murray, and HBS professor Toby E. Stuart.
 Key concepts include:

 - University-employed scientists helped to found at least half of the publicly traded biotech firms in existence today.